-Enter the total holding time of all customers (min) and the number of customers into the Calculator.
-The calculator will evaluate the Average Holding Time.
+Enter the total hold time of all customers and the number of customers into the Calculator (choose minutes, seconds, or hours).
+The calculator will evaluate the Average Hold Time.

 AHT = THT / C